SetProtocol/STIPS/STIPS/STIP-009.md

 - Allow `deployer` to create new set tokens with a DelegatedManager manager
 - Allow `deployer` to create a new DelegatedManager for an existing set token to migrate to
+- Allow `deployer` to initialize extensions tracked on the ManagerCore
-- Allow `deployer` to initialize extensions and modules
+- Allow `deployer` to initialize modules with extensions if they create a set token through the factory

 ### DelegatedManager